Voting has begun in preliminary election for Boston mayor - NewsBreak

 Voting has begun in preliminary election for Boston mayor

-BOSTON — Voting has begun in the closely watched preliminary election for Boston’s mayor.
+BOSTON (AP) — Voting has begun in the closely watched preliminary election for Boston mayor.

 The early voting period for the election began Saturday and runs through Friday, Sept.
 10. Any voter registered in Boston can vote at any early voting location throughout the city.
 Voters don’t need an excuse to vote early.